 Other student loan forgiveness programs to explore

-Even if you plan on pursuing MOHELA loan forgiveness through federal programs, you might meet eligibility requirements for another state- or profession-based loan forgiveness programs that might include federal and private student loans.
+Even if you plan on pursuing MOHELA loan forgiveness through federal programs, you might meet eligibility requirements for other state- or profession-based debt relief programs that might include federal and private student loans.

 Many states have established student loan repayment programs designed to boost employment in certain regions or professions.